 Police: Train conductor spots man on tracks, averts tragedy

-Authorities credit a freight train conductor with saving a man’s life outside Atlanta.
+Authorities have credited a freight train conductor with saving a man’s life outside Atlanta.

 The CSX conductor was entering the city Friday with the mile-long train when he spotted someone laying on the tracks, Marietta police said.
-It was a homeless man who had fallen and was unable to get up, police said.
+The person was a homeless man who had fallen and was unable to get up, police said.

-“He became hypothermic and if struck by the swift moving train would surely have been killed instantly," police said in a statement on social media.
+“He (was) hypothermic and if struck by the swift moving train would surely have been killed instantly," police said in a statement on social media.

-The conductor was able to stop the train before reaching the man, police said.
+The conductor was able to stop the train before reaching the unidentified man, police said.

+“CSX commends the swift actions our crew displayed in Marietta, GA," company spokeswoman Sheriee Bowman said in an email.
+“Railroad operations can be dangerous.
+Fortunately, no one was injured.
+This is an important reminder to stay away from railroad tracks."

 Marietta is a suburb of Atlanta just northwest of the city.